 There are a number of laws and regulations that address the different environmental violations.
-The following are the laws applicable to the fabricated metal products industry.
+The following are the laws applicable to the motor vehicles assembly industry.

-4.1 Concerning Air Emissions
+4.1 Concerning air emissions

 Let us first define some technical terms:

 Threshold Limit is the concentration of airborne chemical substance to which a person can be exposed day after day without adverse effects to his health.
 If we consider workers in the factory, we use a working day of 8 hours, five days a week.